WebAssembly/profiles/proposals/profiles/Overview.md

 ### Profile Markers

-A _profile marker_ is an alphanumeric token identifying a feature set.
+In the language specification, a _profile marker_ is an alphanumeric token identifying a feature set.
 To avoid cluttering rules too much, and since we expect only few of these markers to exist, they are preferred to be one or two letters only.

 *Example:* `N` could be used as the marker for the non-deterministic constructs or rules, `T` for threading, `V` for vector instructions (a.k.a.
 SIMD), etc. `Vr` could be used for the more specific set of relaxed vector instructions (which would be included in the general vector profile).